tkurtbond/tkurtbond.github.io/posts/2020/03/16/playing-classic-traveller-in-2020/index.rst

    5`) but never found the chance to play them.
 But my interest in Classic Traveller grew once I found it being talked about in Internet forums and blogs.
-I bought a copy of the original rules and several other LBBs, and some of the farfuture.net CD-ROMs.
+I bought a copy of the original rules and many other LBBs, and some of the farfuture.net reprints and CD-ROMs.

 Anyway, yesterday afternoon I went over to my friend's house with my `Starter Traveller` box and some other Classic Traveller materials for